tlswg/tls-key-update/model/SPEC-MAPPING.md

   modeled as a separate path here.
 - Classic DTLS `KeyUpdate` vs EKU interaction is not modeled (no classic KeyUpdate message type in the model).
+- PHA and EA are intentionally abstracted; certificate objects, Finished MAC derivation, exporter transcript binding, and authenticator payload validation are not modeled.

 ## Transcript Hash Updates